siyuan-bruce/siyuan-bruce.github.io/_posts/2024-05-20-Empirical IO Learning Notes.md

   background_image: false
 ---

+Reference:
+1. Kohei K. (2023).
+ECON5630 Topics in Empirical Industrial Organization.
+2. Aguirregabiria, V. (2021).
+Empirical industrial organization: models, methods, and applications.
+University of Toronto, Preliminary version.

 Why I write this note?
 I have a research project with Professor Kohei Kawaguchi about Central Bank Digital Currency (CBDC).
 We are interested in the competition between CBDC and commercial banks.
 I am responsible for the empirical part of the project.
 Therefore, I need to learn some empirical IO methods.
 This note is a summary of my learning process.
 I will update this note regularly.

-Reference: Aguirregabiria, V. (2021).
-Empirical industrial organization: models, methods, and applications.
-University of Toronto, Preliminary version.

 ## Keywords and definitions
 - What IO study is about?
 To understand the strategic interaction **between firms** in the market and its implications for **market power** and **market structure**.